China Unveils Experiment For Landing On Mars - UrduPoint

 BEIJING, (APP - UrduPoint / Pakistan Point News - 14th Nov, 2019 ) :China on Thursday unveiled an experiment simulating the process of a probe hovering, avoiding obstacles and descending to land on Mars.

-China plans to launch the Mars probe in 2020, aiming to complete orbiting, landing and roving in one mission, an unprecedented achievement, according to the China National Space Administration.
+China plans to launch the Mars probe in 2020, aiming to complete orbiting, landing and roving in one mission, an unprecedented achievement, according to the China National Space Administration (CNSA).

 How to safely land on Mars is one of the biggest challenges facing the mission.